thilan3547/TRDL-IaC-Repo/README.md

 After completing the Terraform installation,
 - Clone the new Git repo created by Terraform
 - Add all the yaml files inside https://github.com/thilan3547/fluxcd-demo-3 -> clusters -> my-cluster -> demo to the new GitHub repository (location will be clusters/my-cluster/(new-folder-name)).

-Update ecrpolicy.yaml, ecrscan.yaml, imageupdateautomation.yaml and sinchpods.yaml files with your ECR url and docker tag pattern.
+- Update ecrpolicy.yaml, ecrscan.yaml, imageupdateautomation.yaml and sinchpods.yaml files with your ECR URL and docker tag pattern.

 ## Future Improvements